acupofweb/wptv-tutorial/SCRIPT.md

 When you have add all the slide the video is now completed with an intro and outro panel, the slide and the transitions effect.

+Do a quick check of the video to make sure everything is ok.

 The last step is exporting the video in the right format, resolution and size.

+When you're ready click on the "Export" tab on the left panel and then on the "Advanced" button at the bottom.
+You'll se the default settings for resolution, the size and framerate of the first video you dropped on the timeline.

+You can leave this as they are, checking that the resolution is the same as the video you want to edit.
+Click on the "Codec" tab at the top and here you can set the quality of the video, important to reduce the size of the video under 1GB, the maximum allowed by the WordPress submit form.

+The default setting is ok, but if you want you can increase or decrease the quality by clicking on the up or down arrow in the "Quality" field, that will automatically set the bitrate of your video.

+Now we'ready to export our video by clicking "Export File" at the bottom, then choosing a folder and then wait for the export to finish.

+When the export is complete, check the size of the video.
+If it's under 1GB now you're ready to upload it, if it's more than 1GB you have to reduce the size a bit.

+To do so, you can export the video reducing the quality or use a tool that can do the job for you, for example Handbrake.
+You can find a guide for Handbrake in the handbook at this link: https://make.wordpress.org/tv/handbook/video-editing/compressing-video-for-upload-to-wordpress-tv.